ripienaar/free-for-dev/README.md

   * [SimpleRestore](https://simplerestore.io) - Hassle-free MySQL backup restoration.
 Restore MySQL backups to any remote database without code or a server.
   * [360Converter](https://www.360converter.com/) - Free tier useful website to convert: Video to Text && Audio to Text && Speech to Text && Real-time Audio to Text && YouTube Video to Text && add Video Subtitle.
 Maybe it will be helpful in a short video conversion or in a short youtube tutorial:)
   * [QRCodeBest](https://qrcode.best/) - Create custom QR codes with 13 templates, full privacy, and personal branding.
 Features tracking pixels, project categorization, and unlimited team seats on QRCode.Best.
-  * [Where to host my app?](https://wheretohostmy.app/) - A curated and community-rated directory of hosting providers.
+  * [Where to host my app?](https://wheretohostmy.app/) - A free to use, curated and community-rated directory of hosting providers.
 Search results are targeted towards your application's tech stack and can be filtered by various criteria.

 **[⬆️ Back to Top](#table-of-contents)**